Stephen-GK/alx-low_level_programming/0x01-variables_if_else_while/README.md

-prints the alphabet in lowercase
+prints all single dights number of base 10